 Am I expected to give money?

 Financial offerings are part of our gifts in worship.
 As a first-time worshiper, you are guests.
 If you choose, you may contribute to the ministries of Warren First during worship by using one of the envelopes in the pew pockets.

 Dress as you feel comfortable.
 You will find jeans and suits, dresses and flip flops (in season).
 We are glad you have chosen to worship God at Warren First and hope you will be comfortable to come as you are.

 Are children welcome?

 Yes please!
 Children are a welcome addition to our worship each and every Sunday.
-Pew Pals and Children’s Bulletins are available as you enter the sanctuary.
+Pew Pals (activity bags) are available as you enter the sanctuary.
 A special message is shared by the pastor at the beginning of the service.
 Children (ages 3-12) may join in Sunday School after the children’s message.
-Sunday School classes are held in the lower level and parents may collect their children from their classrooms after worship.
+Sunday School classes are held in the fellowship hall and parents may collect their children from their class area and enjoy coffee hour after worship.

 What about infants?

 Infants, toddlers, and children are welcome in the sanctuary during the worship service.
 If the little ones get wiggly or uncomfortable, a Comfort Room is available for diaper changes, nursing, or simply moving around while parents listen to the service.
 Age appropriate toys as well as a crib for napping, rocking chairs for calming and cuddling are available.